 A student who cancels a room assignment after the deadline of June 15 will be charged a cancellation fee.
 A student who withdraws from MIT during a regular term will receive a refund based on proration of the term rental over 15 weeks of occupancy.

 Undergraduates affiliated with a fraternity, sorority, or independent living group have the option of residing in their FSILG facility after their freshman year.
-The housed FSILGs are located in the cities of Cambridge, Boston, and Brookline, and are conveniently accessed by public or MIT transportation.
+These houses are located in the cities of Cambridge, Boston, and Brookline, and are conveniently accessed by public or MIT transportation.
 Many FSILGs have their own meal plan, some that are cook-for-yourself and others with chefs that cook for the entire group.
 In addition, members share responsibility for chapter house duties and work closely with alumni and the FSILG office on the general maintenance and upkeep of the chapter facility.
 Room and board at FSILGs varies per term and is determined by each FSILG.
-Each FSILG hosts a live-in Residence Advisor who serves as a mentor and support person for the group members in residence.
+Each FSILG hosts a live-in graduate residence advisor who serves as a mentor and support person for the group members in residence.
 With the exception of Kappa Alpha Theta and Pi Beta Phi, MIT Housing does not own or operate the FSILG chapter facilities.
 These houses are independently owned and operated by the individual house corporations for each FSILG.

 Additional information on undergraduate housing and application procedures is contained in The Guide to Residences.
-Each first-year student is sent a copy of this brochure about four months before registration day of the term for which he or she has been admitted to MIT.
-Others may request copies from the Undergraduate Housing Office, Room W59-200, 617-253-2811.
+This booklet will be available online about four months before registration day of the term for which he or she has been admitted to MIT.
+Additional information may be found by contacting the Housing Office, Room W59-200, 617-253-2811.
 Information about fraternities or sororities also may be obtained from the FSILG Office, Room W20-549, 617-253-7546 or at http://studentlife.mit.edu/fsilg/.